Elmers End

 Elmers End is an area of south-east London, England, within the London Borough of Bromley, Greater London and formerly part of the historic county of Kent.
-It is located south of Beckenham, west of Eden Park, north of Monks Orchard and east of Anerley.
+It is located south of Beckenham, west of Eden Park, north of Monks Orchard and south-east of Anerley.

 History

 The name Elmers End was probably from the Aylmer family marking the Southern 'end' of the land, local landowners in the 13th century, although the Aylmer family's clan rarely left the Great North Wood area, which took up most of Norwood and Crystal Palace.
-An alternative view is that the land was owned by Ralph Aylmer during the reign of Henry III (1216-1272) and was classified as a 'district'.
+An alternative view is that the land was owned by Ralph Aylmer during the reign of Henry III (1216–1272) and was classified as a 'district'.